erikdubois/LinuxMint18i3/README.md

 # You can stop here, log off and try-out I3

 Log in by clicking the symbol in the top right of the login screen and choose i3.
 I am set to autologin.
-It will remember your settings for next time.
+It will remember your preferences to log in next time.